Volt-cx/arma-2/README.md

 ### Changed:
+* 0
+* 1

 #### Server Settings:
 * There should be no loot around the trader zones
 * Tools like crowbar, sledgehammer and pickaxe have chance to break
 * Knives need to be sharpened after so many uses.
-* match stick counts.
+* Match stick counts.
 So after five uses matches run out and must be replaced.
 * Water bottles have a chance to break when boiling and require duct tape to fix